Meet our Counseling Services staff

 Scott is a licensed mental health counselor in the State of Indiana and a National Certified Counselor.
 He joined the DePauw Counseling Staff in August 2010.
 He graduated from Anderson University in 2005 with a B.A. in Psychology and from Indiana State University in 2007 with a M.S. in Clinical Mental Health Counseling.
 He has previously worked as a counselor at community mental health centers and a state prison.
 He has experience working with a wide array of both clinical and everyday struggles.
 In practice, Scott primarily operates from mindfulness-based approaches.
 He uses the counseling process to help students connect with their struggles in a way that enhances their ability to commit to a meaningful life based on freely-chosen values.

 Bill is an Indiana licensed mental health counselor.
-He began supporting DePauw as a part time Clinical Counselor in January 2017 after providing counseling services in the Greencastle Community School Corporation for many years.
-Bill holds degrees from Ball State University (B.S. area major in social studies), DePauw University (MA in social studies), and Indiana University (M.Ed. in counseling psychology).
-Bill has had had additional post graduate-level training in counseling from Indiana University and the Institute for Trauma and Loss in Children to provide interventions and resources specific to children exposed to violent or non-assaultive yet traumatic incidents.
-In addition to experience as a secondary school educator, counselor, and coach, Bill worked as a general therapist for the family services division and on an incest treatment team for Lifespring Mental Health Services in Jeffersonville IN and later served as Director of the Lifespring Mental Health Scottsburg and Madison offices.
-He has also provided independent private mental health services focusing on adolescents, young adults, and families in Greencastle IN.
-Bill is enthusiastic about continuing his experiences serving as a counselor/therapist for public and private sector organizations in the Greencastle and Putnam County area by working with the DePauw community
+He assumed a part time position at DePauw starting spring semester 2017.
+Bill graduated from Ball State University in 1976 with a B.S., an MA from DePauw University in 1980, and an M.Ed. in counseling psychology from Indiana University in 1992.
+Bill worked as a general therapist for the family services division and on an incest treatment team for Lifespring Mental Health Services in Jeffersonville IN.
+In 1994 he was assigned to be director of the Lifespring Mental Health Scottsburg and Madison offices.
+From March, 2006 – August, 2009 Bill operated a part-time independent private mental health practice focusing on adolescents, young adults, and families in Greencastle IN.
+Bill has served as a counselor/therapist for public and private sector organizations, and, most recently, worked for Greencastle Community School Corporation.

 mARK D. SNELSON, MD

 Dr. Snelson completed his pre-med program and attained his MD from Indiana University.
 He has practiced psychiatry for over 35 years and has vast experience working with a number of mental health concerns including but not limited to anxiety, depression, psychotic disorders, ADHD, and Bipolar.
 In particular, he has a lot of experience working with young adults.
-In addition to his position at DePauw he is also a consulting psychiatrist for Ball State University and runs a private practice as well.
-Dr. Snelson is generally on campus for appointments two days per month.
+In addition to his position at DePauw he is also a consulting psychiatrist for Ball State University.
+Dr. Snelson is generally on campus for appointments 2 days per month.